Music recording certification: History

-At the industry level, in 1958 the Recording Industry Association of America introduced its gold record award program for records of any kind, albums or singles, which achieved one million dollars in retail sales.
+At the industry level, in 1958 the Recording Industry Association of America (“RIAA”) introduced its gold record award program for records of any kind, albums or singles, which achieved one million dollars in retail sales.
 These sales were restricted to U.S.-based record companies and did not include exports to other countries.
-For albums in 1968, this would mean shipping approximately 250,000 units; for singles the number would be higher due to their lower retail price.
-The platinum certification was introduced in 1976 for the sale of one million units for albums and two million for singles, with the gold certification redefined to mean sales of 500,000 units for albums and one million for singles.
+For albums in 1968, this would require shipping domestically approximately 670,000 units, while for singles the number would be 1,000,000.

+In 1976, the RIAA introduced the platinum certification for the sale of one million units for albums and two million for singles, with the gold certification redefined for sales of 500,000 units for albums (singles remained at one million).
 No album was certified platinum prior to this year.
-For instance, the recording by Van Cliburn of the Tchaikovsky Piano Concerto from 1958 would eventually be awarded a platinum citation, but this would not happen until two decades after its release.
+The 1958 RCA Victor recording by Van Cliburn of the Tchaikovsky Piano Concerto would eventually be awarded a platinum citation, but this did not occur until two decades after its release.
 In 1999, the diamond certification was introduced for sales of ten million units.
 In the late 1980s, the certification thresholds for singles were dropped to match that of albums.

-Other recording artists received special and symbolic recognitions, including Raphael with a "Uranium disc" granted by Hispavox and SGAE in 1980, and Luis Fonsi received the "Plutonium disc" from Universal Music Group recognizing the global sales of "Despacito" in 2017.